pecarval/AMLSassignment_19-20/README.md

 where *task* should be substituted by the task name i.e. A1, A2, B1 or B2.

-This script will output the train, test and additional test sets accuracies for each of the models tested by the selected task.
+This script will output the train, test and additional test sets accuracies for each of the models tested for the selected task.

 ## Project Structure